 Autumn 1

-This half term, our Year 5 pupils are learning about Anglo-Saxons, Scots and Vikings.
-We will be reading the story Beowulf to support this learning, creating our own monster narratives and monsterology reports.
-In History, we will be exploring the legacy of the Anglo-Saxons and Vikings, and practising creating balanced arguments to support this.
+This half term, our Year 5 pupils are learning about Anglo-Saxons and Vikings.
+We will be reading the story Beowulf to support this learning, creating our own monster narratives .
+In History, we will be exploring the legacy of the Anglo-Saxons and Vikings and Harriet Tubman.

-During our Black History Month focus in the last fortnight, we will be using our narrative unit to explore the life of Harriet Tubman.
+During our Black History Month we will be using biographical writing unit to explore the life of Harriet Tubman.
+After we will exploring Audre Lorde poetry focusing on courage and activism.

 In maths, we will be covering the following concepts: